Keats/kickstart/README.md

 A variable has the following required fields:

 - `name`: the name of the variable in Tera context
-- `default`: the default value for that question, `kickstart` uses that to deduce the type of that value (only string, bool and integer are currently supported)
+- `default`: the default value for that question, `kickstart` uses that to deduce the type of that value (only string, bool and integer are currently supported).
+You can use previous variables in the default, eg `"{{ project_name }}_settings.py"` will replace `project_name` with the value of the variable.
 - `prompt`: the text to display to the user

 And three more optional fields: